pisco-de-luz/Pisco-Code/README.md

 ./scripts/test-cmake-integration.sh
 ```
 This script verifies that the library works correctly in all modes: native builds, cross-compilation (AVR/STM32), and as a subproject.

-These commands are backed by the `CMakePresets.json` file, which defines toolchains and build configurations for each supported target.

 ## Installation